 The system can leave the HALT mode by means of an external reset, an interrupt, an external falling edge signal on port A or a WDT overflow.
 An external reset causes a device initialization and the WDT overflow performs a "warm reset".
 After the TO and PDF flags are examined, the reason for chip reset can be determined.
 The PDF flag is cleared by system power-up or executing the "CLR WDT" instruction and is set when executing the "HALT" instruction.
-The TO flag is set if the WDT time-out occurs, and causes a wake-up that only resets the Program Counter and SP; the others keep their original status.
+The TO flag is set if the WDT time-out occurs, and causes a wake-up that only resets the Program Counter and SP; the others remain in their original status.

 The port A wake-up and interrupt methods can be considered as a continuation of normal execution.
-Each bit in port A can be independently selected to wake up the device by the options.
+Each bit in port A can be independently selected to wake-up the device by options.
 Awakening from an I/O port stimulus, the program will resume execution of the next instruction.
-If it is awakening from an interrupt, two sequences may happen.
+If it awakens from an interrupt, two sequence may occur.
 If the related interrupt is disabled or the interrupt is enabled but the stack is full, the program will resume execution at the next instruction.
 If the interrupt is enabled and the stack is not full, the regular interrupt response takes place.
 If an interrupt request flag is set to "1" before entering the HALT mode, the wake-up function of the related interrupt will be disabled.
 Once a wake-up event occurs, it takes 1024 t{SYS} (system clock period) to resume normal operation.
-In other words, a dummy period will be inserted after wake-up.
-If the wake-up results from an interrupt acknowledgment, the actual interrupt subroutine execution will be delayed by one or more cycles.
+In other words, a dummy period will be inserted after a wake-up.
+If the wake-up results from an interrupt acknowledge signal, the actual interrupt subroutine execution will be delayed by one or more cycles.
 If the wake-up results in the next instruction execution, this will be executed immediately after the dummy period is finished.

 To minimize power consumption, all the I/O pins should be carefully managed before entering the HALT status.
+The RTC oscillator still runs in the HALT mode (if the RTC oscillator is enabled).